Ahmad Shah Qajar: Reign

 By 1920, the government had virtually lost all power outside the capital and Ahmad Shah had lost control of the situation.
+Ahmad Shah has also been described as "pleasure-loving, effete, and incompetent".
 The Anglo-Persian Agreement, along with new political parties, further immobilized the country.
 The Moderates and Democrats often clashed, particularly when it came to minority rights and secularism.
 The debates between the two political parties led to violence and even assassinations.

-The weak economic state of Persia put Ahmad Shah and his government at the mercy of foreign influence; they had to obtain loans from the Imperial Bank of Persia.
-Furthermore, under the Anglo-Persian Agreement, Persia received only a small fraction of the income generated by the Anglo-Persian Oil Company.
+The weak economic state of Iran put Ahmad Shah and his government at the mercy of foreign influence; they had to obtain loans from the Imperial Bank of Persia.
+Furthermore, under the Anglo-Persian Agreement, Iran received only a small fraction of the income generated by the Anglo-Persian Oil Company.
 On the other hand, the Red Army along with rebels and warlords ruled much of the countryside.

 On 21 February 1921, Ahmad Shah was pushed aside in a military coup by Colonel Reza Khan, Minister of War and commander of the Persian Cossack Brigade, who subsequently seized the post of Prime Minister.
 During the coup, Reza Khan used three thousand men and only eighteen machine guns, a very bloodless coup that moved forward quickly.
 One of Khan's first actions was to rescind the unpopular Anglo-Persian Agreement.
 In addition, he signed the Russo-Persian Treaty of Friendship.
 This agreement canceled all previous treaties between the two countries and also gave Persia full and equal shipping rights in the Caspian Sea.

 Stripped of all his remaining powers, Ahmad Shah went into exile with his family in 1923.
-Ahmad Shah's apparent lack of interest in attending to the affairs of the state and poor health had prompted him to leave Persia on an extended trip to Europe.
+Ahmad Shah's apparent lack of interest in attending to the affairs of the state and poor health had prompted him to leave Iran on an extended trip to Europe.
 He was formally deposed on 31 October 1925, when Reza Khan was proclaimed Shah by the Majlis, as Reza Shah Pahlavi.
 This terminated the Qajar dynasty.

-Exile
+Exile and death

 The coup of 1921 rendered Ahmad Shah politically weaker and less relevant.
-In 1923, Ahmad Shah left Persia for Europe for health reasons.
+In 1923, Ahmad Shah left Iran for Europe for health reasons.
 Later, the formal termination of the Qajar dynasty by the Majles turned Ahmad Shah's 1923 European tour into exile.

 Ahmad Shah died in 1930 at Neuilly-sur-Seine, outside Paris, France, and was buried in his family crypt in Karbala, Iraq.
 His brother, former crown prince Mohammad Hassan Mirza, assured the continuation of the dynasty through his descendants.
 French publications at the time reported that his estate was worth some seventy-five million francs.